corentin-begne/phalconTool/README.md

 ```
 It will create apps and public dir in the root project folder initialized with frontend application.
 The Document root of the server must be the public dir.
-By default api et scrud libraries are enbaled and the project is secured by google user connect so you need to create an google application, authorize google+ api and generate devKey, client_id and client_secret to set them inside the configuration file.
+By default api and scrud libraries are enabled and the project is secured by google user connect so you need to create a google application, authorize google+ api and generate devKey, client_id and client_secret to set them inside the configuration file.
 The default action user/login redirect to the google user authentification to log in the application and redirect to the SCRUD index (in progress).

 ### Generate models